chraibi/chraibi.github.io/_posts/2016-10-26-JPS_SumoViz3D.md

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

  Someone sent me a link to a nice project called [SumoVizUnity](https://github.com/danielbuechele/SumoVizUnity):
-`a WebGL-based post-visualization of pedestrian simulation data.`
+a `Unity3D` project for visualization of pedestrian simulations.

  Although it seems the project is not actively developed[^1], however it is still very easy to use and has some nice features